neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 #### GOOD\_TIL\_TIME;

 Good-til-Time limit order function exactly the same as Good-til-Cancelled limit orders first trying to trade as a taker limit order and then placing any remaining amount as a maker limit order.
-However, the maker portion of the limit order has a specified `ExpirationTime.
-After the` ExpirationTime\` the order will be cancelled and can no longer be traded against.
+However, the maker portion of the limit order has a specified `ExpirationTime`.
+After the` ExpirationTime` the order will be cancelled and can no longer be traded against.
 When withdrawing a Good-til-Time limit order the user will receive both the successfully traded portion of the limit order (TokenOut) as well as any remaining untraded amount (TokenIn).

 #### JUST\_IN\_TIME;